 - Blurred or double vision

 According to an article in Medical Daily, the CDC (Centers for Disease Control and Prevention) estimates emergency rooms in the U.S. treat close to 175,000 sports-related traumatic brain injuries each year.
 This is a very concerning number, particularly to parents of school-age children.

 While actions have been taken in recent years to help reduce the number of head traumas and brain injuries sustained by children (through programs such as the “Heads Up Program”), a lack of information or misinformation could lead to parents hurting their child’s recovery chances.

 Doctors know all too well that the moments immediately following a head trauma or severe hit are crucial.
-Parents, coaches and others who are properly educated and able to recognize the signs of concussion can do a lot to help reduce the long-term damage this type of injury can cause.
+Parents, coaches and others who are properly educated and able to recognize the signs of a concussion can do a lot to help reduce the long-term damage this type of injury can cause.
 Helping their child follow through with the regimen his or her doctor recommends is also essential to recovery.